 Many investors create their own portfolios by picking stocks in individual companies.
-As discussed in my post on the basics of stocks, picking stocks in individual companies is one of several strategies for creating an investment A group of financial instruments..
+As discussed in my post on the basics of stocks, picking stocks in individual companies is one of several strategies for creating an investment portfolio.
 Alternatives to picking stocks in individual companies include buying mutual funds and exchange-traded funds.
 I’ll talk about those strategies in another post.

 When I first started investing in the early 1980s, mutual funds were quite common but index funds and exchange-traded funds, while they existed, were not well known.
 I started my investment story by picking stocks in individual companies.
 One of the best books I’ve ever read on investing is One Up on Wall Street by Peter Lynch, originally published in 1989.